openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Timestamps with a time zone component can potentially reveal the person’s location.
 To preserve the person’s privacy timestamps within the verification element and verified claims that represent times SHOULD be represented in Coordinated Universal Time (UTC), unless there is a specific reason to include the time zone, such as the time zone being an essential part of a consented time related claim in verified data.

+The use of scopes is a potential shortcut to request a pre-defined set of claims, however, the use of scopes might result in more data being returned to the RP than is strictly necessary and not achieving the goal of data minimisation.
+The RP SHOULD only request end-user claims and metadata it requires.

 # Security Considerations {#Security}

+This specification focuses on mechanisms to carry End-User claims and accompanying metadata in JSON objects and JSON web tokens, typically as part of an OpenID Connect protocol exchange.
+Since such an exchange is supposed to take place in security sensitive use cases, implementers MUST combine this specification with an appropriate security profile for OpenID Connect.

+This specification does not define or require a particular security profile since there are several security profiles and new security profiles under developmewnt.
+Implementers shall be given flexibility to select the security profile that best suits their needs.
+Implementers might consider [@?FAPI-1-RW] or [@?FAPI-2-BL].

+Implementers are recommended to select a security profile that has a certification program or other resources that allow both OpenID Providers and Relying Parties to ensure they have complied with the profile’s security and interoperability requirements, such as the OpenID Foundation Certification Program, https://openid.net/certification/.

 The integrity and authenticity of the issued assertions MUST be ensured in order to prevent identity spoofing.
-The Claims source MUST therefore cryptographically sign all assertions.

 The confidentiality of all user data exchanged between the protocol parties MUST be ensured using suitable methods at transport or application layer.

 # Predefined Values {#predefined_values}

 This specification focuses on the technical mechanisms to convey verified claims and thus does not define any identifiers for trust frameworks, id documents, or verification methods.
 This is left to adopters of the technical specification, e.g. implementers, identity schemes, or jurisdictions.

-Each party defining such identifier MUST ensure the collision resistance of this identifiers.
+Each party defining such identifiers MUST ensure the collision resistance of those identifiers.
 This is achieved by including a domain name under the control of this party into the identifier name, e.g. `https://mycompany.com/identifiers/cool_verification_method`.

 The eKYC and Identity Assurance Working Group maintains a wiki page [@!predefined_values_page] that can be utilized to share predefined values with other parties.